niliya96/Escape-Game/README.md

 ## About
 This is an escape room game I developed in my spare time.
-The game includes ten levels, each level ia a room.
+The game includes ten levels, each level is a room.
 The target - escape all rooms and finish the game.

 ## Menu